 A seasoned competitor in Brazilian Jiu-Jitsu Miguel Diaz Jr. made the transition to a full-time career in Mixed Martial Arts in 2017.
 With the addition of wrestling to his skill set, his amateur MMA career took off.

 In the Spring of 2019, Miguel made his professional debut winning via submission with a rear naked choke.
 Since that time Miguel has built a professional record of 2-1 fighting under the banner of Cage Fury Fighting Championships.
-In addition Miguel has earned a purple belt in BJJ under Daniel Gracie.
+In addition Miguel has earned a brown belt in BJJ under Daniel Gracie.

 His passionate coaching style is a reflection of his competitive spirit.
 He has helped many others find success through wrestling and competitive Jiu-Jitsu.
 He remains active in training and ready for the next step in his career.